yung-sora/Data-Analysis-on-Yamaha-R25-at-Mudah.my/README.md

 This analysis is made for analyzing :-

-- The price and location for yamaha r25 in Malaysia.
+- The price and location for my 1.5 se in Malaysia.
 - Seller : Company / Private Seller
 - Condition : New / Used